gerhardfechteler/Deep-Learning-Inference/README.md

 The module MLP_module implements the algorithms presented in the paper "Marginal Effect based Inference in the Deep Learning Framework", soon available on arXiv.
 The link will be added here.

-MLP_module contains the class MLP for training a multilayer perceptron, making predictions, computing marginal effects and estimating confidence intervals for the marginal effects.
+MLP_module contains the class MLP for training a multilayer perceptron, making predictions, computing the derivatives of outputs with respect to inputs, usually denoted as marginal effects or sensitivities, and estimating confidence intervals for the marginal effects.

 Methods available to the user:
 - train: trains an MLP with the specified architecture and given data.